handfoot/quicksecurity/README.md

 While Firefox is useful for accessing the Internet sometimes with your real identity, or well-known persona (like public figure social media accounts), there are times when you want to use the Internet anonymously.
 For this purpose, install the [Tor Browser](https://www.torproject.org/) next.
 Based on a fork of the Firefox browser, it uses The Onion Router to keep your browsing activity as anonymous and untrackable as possible (your real IP address and hence location will be scrambled), although there are things we should take precaution if using Tor Browser.

-You can consider using the Tor Browser for anything you want to keep really private, such as conducting research or surveying public articles, or logging into sensitive web email / social media accounts for activism activities. **Important:** If you use the Tor browser to log into, say, your activist Twitter account, and also log into the same account using a normal non-Tor browser, the social media service may be able to identify and *unscramble* you based on their logged IP address information.
+You can consider using the Tor Browser for anything you want to keep really private, such as conducting research or surveying public articles, or logging into sensitive web email / social media accounts for activism activities.

+**Important**&nbsp; If you use the Tor browser to log into, say, your activist Twitter account, and also log into the same account using a normal non-Tor browser, the social media service may be able to identify and *unscramble* you based on their logged IP address information.
 You should therefore decide whether you will settle on using VPN + Container approach to manage your activist account, or always do it through Tor Browser.

 Another risk of Tor Browser (admittedly much less of an issue these days) is that the authorities can detect who is using Tor (via analyzing the exit nodes that connect you to the Tor network), and mark these people as suspicious.
 In countries like the US when there is a huge number of daily Tor users (in the order of millions), it is less of a risk, but for countries like Hong Kong, where the usage can be in the thousands only, it is advisable to use Tor only after connecting to a VPN in another country.

+**Important**&nbsp; If you are using Tor in a country with [high usage](https://metrics.torproject.org/userstats-relay-country.html), the authorities may be able to detect and identify that you are using Tor even though they cannot see what you are browsing in the Tor network, and may put you on a list.
+Hong Kong has around 6,000 active Tor users (connected to Tor network via a HK IP Address), which isn't that much to track.
+For this reason, I recommend connecting to Tor only after you have connected to a US or Canada VPN server.

 The only change I recommend after installing Tor is in Privacy & Security section, change the setting from Standard to Safer.
 Other than that, I wouldn't touch any configurations, as we want to blend in with every other Tor user out there.
 Never install add-ons in the Tor browser, and don't use it to remember user names or passwords.

 Every time you quite the Tor browser, everything is wiped.
 But during a session if you want to create a new identify, you can easily do so by clicking on the little broom icon next to the address bar.

 A note of caution: while all data is routed through the Tor network when using the Tor Browser, data from Internet usage *outside* of the browser is *not* routed through the Tor network.
 So while you may achieve privacy via encryption, you may still lose anonymity.
-To deal with this issue, operating systems such as [Tails](https://tails.boum.org/) is designed to route 100% of the data through the Tor network, and designed to be stored on a standalone USB thumbstick, with advanced features like secure memory wipe, etc., ideally used by journalists and activists in high risk countries.
+To deal with this issue, operating systems such as [Tails OS](https://tails.boum.org/) is designed to route 100% of the data through the Tor network, and designed to be stored on a standalone USB thumbstick, with advanced features like secure memory wipe, etc., ideally used by journalists and activists in high risk countries.
 More tips about things to be careful about when using Tor [here](https://fossbytes.com/tor-anonymity-things-not-using-tor/).

 Note that there is the official version of Tor Browser is available on Android, while the Onion Browser (endorced by the Tor project) is available on iOS.